 - Be notified when the landlord is looking to make any changes to the terms of the lease or rental agreement.

-- Be taken through the right eviction procedure when the landlord is seeking to have them evicted.
+- Be taken through the right eviction process when the landlord is seeking to have them evicted.

 - Have repairs done within a reasonable timeframe.